SilverLineFramework/mosquitto-broker/readme.md

 the `mosquitto_pub` and `mosquitto_sub` utilities for publishing and subscribing.

+## Building

+If you are using a Mac, run ./setup.sh and then run ./build.sh to build binaries.
+Server and client executables will be found in the bin/ directory.

 ## Links

 See the following links for more information on MQTT: